Larry Sweeney: Hiatus and return (2010)

 On August 14, 2010, Sweeney wrestled his first match after a 14-month hiatus, losing to Dan Lawrence at an AAW Wrestling event.

 On July 26, 2010, Sweeney returned to Chikara at Chikarasaurus Rex: King of Show, where he, disguised as Vökoder, a cyborg, previously portrayed by Tim Donst, stared down his Bruderschaft des Kreuzes partner Pinkie Sanchez.
 Vökoder made his next appearance on August 29, eliminating Sanchez from The Countdown Showdown battle royal.
 While it was at this point still a mystery who was portraying Vökoder, Sweeney went public with his hatred for Sanchez on the In Your Head radio show.
 On October 19 it was announced that Vökoder would take the final open spot on UltraMantis Black's Team Chikara in the torneo cibernetico match, where they would face BDK.
 During the torneo cibernetico match on October 23, Vökoder was unmasked as Sweeney.
 He managed to eliminate Sanchez from the match, before being eliminated himself by Claudio Castagnoli.
 Sweeney posted a blog entry on Chikara's official site on December 29, 2010, where he announced he would return to the promotion in 2011, but he died before doing so.

 During the first night of Chikara's 2011 King of Trios tournament on April 15, a memorial service was held in Sweeney's memory before the show.
 Many of Sweeney's fellow wrestlers also wrestled with a pink and purple armband, while Mike Quackenbush and Jigsaw used his signature moves to win their match.
 Eddie Kingston also used the song "Highwayman" by The Highwaymen, which was one of Sweeney's favorite songs, as his entrance theme on the second night.
 Shortly afterwards, Chikara named the tournament to crown the first ever Chikara Grand Champion, the 12 Large: Summit in memory of Whybrow.
 At the finals of the tournament on November 13, 2011, at High Noon, Whybrow's brother Oliver presented tournament winner Eddie Kingston with the championship belt.

 Personal life

 Whybrow was born in Chicago, Illinois, and was raised in Wilmette, Illinois, with two siblings.
 He graduated from New Trier High School and Oberlin College.
 As a junior at Oberlin, he travelled to India for a study-abroad program, and became interested in wrestling after seeing it there.
 He later moved to and resided in Pennsylvania.
 Whybrow suffered from bipolar disorder and had a mental breakdown in 2009, which he called "the absolute worst event" of his life at the time.

-Prior to becoming a professional wrestler, Whybrow worked as a house painter, blacksmith's apprentice and Kaplan tutor.
+Prior to becoming a professional wrestler, Whybrow worked as a house painter, blacksmith's apprentice, traveling carny and Kaplan tutor.